MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-VII-National-Railroad-Passenger-Corporation-Amtrak/part-701-Amtrak-Freedom-Information-Act-Program/section-701.9.md

 (c) *Designation of business information.* A submitter of business information will use good faith efforts to designate, by appropriate markings, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers to be protected from disclosure under Exemption 4.
 These designations will expire ten years after the date of the submission unless the submitter requests and provides justification for a longer designation period.

-(d) *Notice to submitters.* Amtrak shall provide a submitter with prompt written notice of an FOIA request or an appeal that seeks its business information when required under paragraph (e) of this section, except as provided in paragraph (h), in order to give the submitter an opportunity to object to disclosure of any specified portion of the information under paragraph (f).
+(d) *Notice to submitters.* Amtrak shall provide a submitter with prompt written notice of an FOIA request or an appeal that seeks its business information when required under paragraph (e) of this section, except as provided in paragraph (h) of this section, in order to give the submitter an opportunity to object to disclosure of any specified portion of the information under paragraph (f).
 The notice shall either describe the business information requested or include copies of the requested records or portions of records containing the information.

 (e) *When notice is required.* Notice shall be given to a submitter when: